PJLab-ADG/SensorsCalibration/lidar2imu/README.md

 ## Introduction

-This is a project for LiDAR to pose-sensor calibration， including automatic calibration and manual calibration.
+This is a project for LiDAR to <strong>pose-sensor</strong> calibration， including automatic calibration and manual calibration.

 ## Prerequisites